Bonjour, chers tous !

 The connectivity with Iberia will be better and [because of open skies] we can codeshare [beyond Madrid] more effectively on the other side," says Joyner.

-Indeed, American believes it has answered all of the Department of Transportation's questions about its antitrust immunity application with BA, Iberia, Royal Jordanian
+Indeed, American believes it has answered all of the Department of Transportation's questions about its antitrust immunity application with BA, Iberia, Royal Jordanian and Finnair.

 American commence à reconnaître les avantages des "open Skies", surtout dans le cadre de leurs alliances !